 The response?
 Crickets.
 Zip.
 Nada.
 Nothing.
 I guess an area where only 1 in 10 residents has a bachelor’s degree probably isn’t considered a hotbed for donor activity, photo ops, or a voter block worthy of their time.

 But the article did gain the attention of some, as I learned in the follow-up commentary The Lack of a College Degree Is a Public-Health Crisis.
 Here’s What Higher Ed Can Do About It.
 Dartmouth Professor Ellen Meara, for example, shared some excellent insight regarding how to get started in addressing this issue; she could prove to be a valuable resource moving forward.
 I will confess to being less impressed, however, by what was shared by two university presidents from Missouri.
-While they are in prime positions to make a significant impact on the lives of disadvantaged residents, it seemed their columns were little more than public relations releases—box checked.
+While they are in prime positions to make a significant impact on the lives of disadvantaged residents, it seemed their columns were little more than public relations releases—box checked, then moved on.

 Of course, we all know that this is not just a Missouri Bootheel problem; there are dying towns all across our country in desperate need of resuscitation.
 I would encourage all readers to take a moment and identify the one(s) in your local area.
 Every dying town takes a toll on its state, and eventually on our great nation.
 These problems are not going to take care of themselves, and it is essential that we tackle them together.
-We need leadership from the governor’s office, and from Washington, DC.
+We need leadership from the governor’s office, from our state legislators, and from Washington, DC.
 We need it from healthcare, social services, workforce, and educational agencies.
 We need commitments from faith-based institutions and from everyday citizens.
 We need a strategic plan with long-term and short-term goals, and we need a sincere commitment over the long haul, not just lip service.
 I’m just one person but am willing to roll my sleeves up and try—how about you?